simeononsecurity/simeononsecurity.ch/content/guides/budget-diy-gps-gnss-base-station-setup-esp32-um980/index.en.md

 Testing is going to depend on multiple factors.
 This part is up to you.
 I suggest using [Onocoy](https://console.onocoy.com/explorer) and using their service to test your configuration if you're setting up an NTRIP Server.

+## Conclusion

+Congratulations on completing the setup of your budget DIY GPS/GNSS base station using the ESP32 and the Unicorecomm UM980 module!
+This comprehensive guide has covered everything from selecting hardware components to flashing firmware and configuring the system.

+By choosing the Unicorecomm UM980 module, you've opted for a GNSS solution that offers enhanced performance in challenging conditions, provides valuable heading information, and ensures seamless compatibility and integration.
+The UM980's advantages over the U-Blox F9P make it a compelling choice for applications requiring precision and reliability.

+Additionally, the guide includes recommended antennas for both basic and advanced use cases, ensuring you can optimize your GNSS system for specific scenarios.

+The step-by-step setup instructions, detailed hardware connections, firmware flashing process, and configuration steps ensure that you have a robust foundation for your DIY project.
+The inclusion of alternative instructions for Linux and Raspberry Pi users, as well as specific configuration scripts for Unicorecomm UM980 and UM982 devices, adds flexibility to the guide.

+Remember to test your setup thoroughly, especially if you're planning to use the Onocoy NTRIP service for real-world applications.
+If you encounter any issues during testing, the guide provides troubleshooting tips and a full reset procedure to help you address potential problems.

+This DIY GPS/GNSS base station offers an affordable yet powerful solution for various applications, and your investment in the Unicorecomm UM980 module adds a significant advantage in terms of performance and reliability.
+Happy experimenting and exploring the possibilities of your DIY GNSS system!

+{{< centerbutton href="https://simeononsecurity.com/other/triple-mining-geodnet-onocoy-rtkdirect-gps-revolution/" >}}Read our guide on Triple Mining Geodnet, Onocoy, and RTKDirect{{< /centerbutton >}}